syncfusion/blazor-docs/src/charts/chart/chart-types/bar.md

 ## Bar

-Compare values across categories by using horizontal bars.
-To render a bar series, use series [`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Charts.ChartSeries~Type.html) as `Bar`.
+[`Blazor Bar Chart`](https://www.syncfusion.com/blazor-components/blazor-charts/chart-types/bar-chart) is the most common chart type that is used to compare different categories of data like frequency, count, total, or average displayed in horizontal bars.
+It is ideal for showing variations in the value of an item over time.

 {% aspTab template="chart/series/bar-charts/bar", sourceFiles="bar.razor" %}

 {% endaspTab %}

+**New Note:** You can also explore our [`Blazor Bar Chart Example`](https://blazor.syncfusion.com/demos/chart/bar?theme=bootstrap4) to compare values across categories by using horizontal bars.

 ## Bar Space and Width